 Agricultural Education Club

-Newly created in the fall of 2014 and designed for agriculture education majors, this club provides agriculture education studentsw with opportunities to better themselves and expand their career horizons through networking and hands-on learning.
+Designed for agriculture education majors, this club provides agriculture education students with opportunities to better themselves and expand their career horizons through networking and hands-on learning.
 Advisor: Dr. Shannon Arnold.

 Agriculture Student Council

 The Agriculture Student Council strives to promote agriculture within the College, the university, and the state.
 The Council fulfills this mission by promoting the programs, organizations, and objectives of the College of Agriculture.
 The Council provides a sounding board for students and allows input into the actions of the College administration.
 Most clubs and organizations affiliated with the College of Agriculture have representatives that sit on the council.
-Advisor: Jessica Murdock.
+Advisors: Jessica Murdock and Jane Boyd.

 Alpha Gamma Rho - Alpha Delta Chapter